-Are driverless cars the next big thing in tech?
+Are driverless cars the next big thing?

 So you’re ready to hit the road.
 You get behind the wheel, tell your car where you want to go and sit back as it takes you there, sticking to speed limits and talking to other cars to avoid collisions.